Times Beach, Missouri: Involvement of the EPA

 The EPA did not become heavily involved with the Missouri dioxin contaminations until 1979 when a former NEPACCO employee reported the burial of toxic waste on a farm located about seven miles from Verona.
 NEPACCO had paid James Denney, the owner of the farm, $150 for the use of his property.
 Under the investigations of the EPA, a total of 90 drums, all of which were corroded and leaky, were unearthed.
 Eleven of these drums contained still bottoms with dioxin concentrations as high as 2,000 ppm.

 In May and June 1982, the EPA decided to revisit the Shenandoah, Timberline, and Bubbling Springs stables, as well as the Minker and Stout properties.
 New soil samples revealed that concentrations of dioxin had not decreased since the last test results obtained by the CDC several years earlier.
 Although eleven years had passed since the spraying, areas in the Shenandoah arena still contained as much as 1.8 ppm of dioxin.
 Regional EPA officials advised owners of the contaminated stables to temporarily close and urged the national EPA office to begin cleanup operations at each of the contaminated locations.
 These cleanup requests were delayed when Rita Lavelle, an assistant administrator at EPA headquarters in Washington, announced that the EPA would be collecting and testing an additional 600 soil samples in order to better understand the extent of contamination.

 The EPA's handling of the events in Missouri caught national attention in late 1982 when the Environmental Defense Fund, a public interest group, published a leaked EPA document that listed a total of 14 confirmed and 41 possibly contaminated sites in the state of Missouri.
 The town of Times Beach was one of the locations listed.
 The Environmental Defense Fund also claimed that the EPA had decided to lower dioxin cleanup protocol standards.
-Although the CDC advised for cleanups in locations where dioxin levels were as low as 0.001 ppm, the Environmental Defense Fund report suggested that new EPA protocols would only necessitate clean up in locations where dioxin concentrations were above 0.1 ppm.
+Although the CDC advised for cleanups in locations where dioxin levels were as low as 0.001 ppm, the Environmental Defense Fund report suggested that new EPA protocols would only necessitate clean up in locations where dioxin concentrations were above 0.1 ppm, which is 100 times the CDC recommended threshold.